-Flodesk vs MailChimp vs ConvertKit – Which is Best?
+Flodesk vs MailChimp vs ConvertKit — which is the best?

 I’m going to make the answer simple for you.
 The answer is Flodesk.